rhiannz/pages/_pages/research.md

 The following report will explain the general background information behind Persistent Homology, the code used to study different typing patterns, and the results we found.

-All code for this project can be found on the GitHub repository:
-<a href="https://github.com/rhiannz/Persistence/tree/master/Project" style="color: blue; text-decoration: none;">https://github.com/rhiannz/Persistence/tree/master/Project</a>.
+All code for this project can be found on the following <a href="https://github.com/rhiannz/Persistence/tree/master/Project" style="color: blue; text-decoration: none;">GitHub repository</a>.

 ## What is Persistent Homology?